tanuja181/DevOps_Assign/Ansible/README.md

 a) tomcat - this folder will have files related to the installation of tomcat

-     - files (This will contain files which you want to copy to to your destination servers)
+     - files (This will contain files which you want to copy to the destination servers)

      - handlers ( This is used to start/stop the services)